mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_is_rhinocommon.md

 The [Python]({{ site.baseurl }}/guides#rhinopython) script engine is entirely based on RhinoCommon.
 All python scripts use RhinoCommon to work with Rhino.
 Typically, if it is difficult to write a Python script using a RhinoCommon API, then the RhinoCommon SDK needs to be fixed.

+## RhinoCommon versions

+RhinoCommon plug-ins will only load in the same service release or greater of Rhino that the plug-in was built against.
+For example, if your RhinoCommon plug-in project references RhinoCommon.dll from Rhino 5 SR9, then your plug-in will load in Rhino 5 SR9, SR10, etc. But, it will not load in Rhino 5 SR8.
+Thus, if you want to support older service releases of Rhino, you will need to revert to an older service release.
+It is encouraged that you always target the latest service release of Rhino.

 ---

 ## Related topics